 Turning a corner and suddenly being greeted by The Monastery high above us makes us all stand and stare in absolute awe.
 This 3rd century BC building was given its’ name by the crosses carved into the inside walls which suggest use as an ancient church.
 The Hellenistic (Greek) frontage looks almost as though it is part of the mountain.
 The colours and textures blend together in the sunlight.

 There’s a café directly in front of the Monastery where you can grab a cup of tea and take in the magic of Petra.
 It is rare to be able to refuel in such awesome surroundings.
 If you’re feeling the effects of the sun, you can buy the Bedouin red and white scarves to protect yourself, they will help you wrap it around your head for the authentic experience.

 Getting closer requires a walk down precariously and quirkily eroded paths and steps lined with Bedouin souvenir stalls and views outwards towards Israel, Palestinian territory and the peak of Jebel Haroun.
 Each entrepreneurial stall owner has learnt some English phrase to get you over “Looking is free” or “No money, no honey” and many offers from boys on donkeys shouting “Ferrari” to entice us to relieve our weary feet.

-Next stop in this magical city was the Royal Tombs of Petra – the Urn Tomb, the Silk Tomb, the Corinthian Tomb and the Palace Tomb – are situated across from the Roman Theatre looking down on the main walkway.
+Next stop in this magical Rose City of Petra was the Royal Tombs of Petra – the Urn Tomb, the Silk Tomb, the Corinthian Tomb and the Palace Tomb – are situated across from the Roman Theatre looking down on the main walkway.
 To reach them you have to climb a stairway that leads to the famous Urn Tomb, which was used as a place of worship during the Byzantine Empire.

 Now for the Treasury which is the most iconic part of Petra thanks, in part, to an appearance in the iconic movie Indiana Jones and the Last Crusade.
 However, it’s impossible for any traveller to think of this vast monument of astounding architecture as just a film set.